jontrulson/conquest/docs/conquest-guide.md

 cursor is within the viewer window.

-Three default mouse macros are provided to give you a taste, and will be saved in your conquestrc file the first time you run an 8.1.2f or better version of the client.
+Three default mouse macros are provided to give you a taste, and will be saved in your conquest.conf file the first time you run an 8.1.2f or better version of the client.
 They are:

 * mouse button 0 (left): Fire phaser at *angle*